 All students in the Counseling Programs are required to complete a three quarter internship.
 This involves 600 hours on-site (200 per quarter), 240 of which are direct contact hours (80 per quarter).
 Students also take part in weekly group supervision class on campus each quarter.

-Please review the Internship Handbook for additional important information about internship.
+Please review the most recent version of the Practicum and Internship Handbook, located on the Student Resources Page, for additional important information about practicum and internship.